ixoplan/ixoplan-sdk/README.md

 ### Search API

-Run a parametrized query against the search database in Dislo, pass a file resource to stream the returned data to.
+Run a parametrized query against the search database in Ixoplan, pass a file resource to stream the returned data to.

 ```php
 $apiClient = new \Ixolit\Dislo\Client($httpClient);